mboekamp03/CSC_212_Gradebook/README.md

 Once again, You can enter 1 to view lab grades, 2 to view assignment grades, 3 to view project grades, and 4 to view exam grades.

-If you choose 1, the terminal will look like the following:

 An example of the output is below:
 ```
 1